Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Introduction

 Newton-Okounkov bodies were introduced by Okounkov \cite{Oko1,Oko2,Oko3} and afterwards developed by Lazarsfeld and Musta{\c t}{\u a} \cite{LazMus} and Kaveh and Khovanskii \cite{KavKho}.
 These bodies allow us to study linear systems defined by the involved divisor and valuation.
 As in the case of $\hat{\mu}_L(\nu)$, an explicit computation of these bodies is also very difficult.

 Set $p$ a point of the complex projective plane $\mathbb{P}^2=\mathbb{P}^2_\mathbb{C}$.
-When the flag is $E_\bullet=\{X\supset E\supset \{q\}\}$, $X$ being the rational surface given by a divisorial valuation $\nu_E$ of the fraction field of $\mathcal{O}_{\mathbb{P}^2,p}$ defined by the exceptional divisor $E$, $\nu_{E_\bullet}$ is an exceptional curve valuation of $K(\mathcal{O}_{\mathbb{P}^2,p})$.
+When the flag is $E_\bullet=\{X\supset E\supset \{q\}\}$, $X$ being the rational surface given by a divisorial valuation $\nu_E$ of the fraction field of $\mathcal{O}_{\mathbb{P}^2,p}$ centered at $\mathcal{O}_{\mathbb{P}^2,p}$ defined by the exceptional divisor $E$, $\nu_{E_\bullet}$ is an exceptional curve valuation of the function field of $\mathbb{P}^2$ centered at $\mathcal{O}_{\mathbb{P}^2,p}$.
 Exceptional curve valuations constitute one of the five classes in the Spivakovsky classification of valuations of function fields of surfaces \cite{Spiv} and its denomination comes from \cite{FavJon1}.
 The Newton-Okounkov body of a divisor associated with the pull-back of the line bundle $L=\mathcal{O}_{\mathbb{P}^2}(1)$ with respect to $\nu_{E_\bullet}$ has been described, being the Seshadri-type constant $\hat{\mu}_L(\nu_E)$ an important ingredient (see \cite{GalMonMoyNic2} and \cite{CilFarKurLozRoeShr}).
-This constant is also used in \cite{GalMonMoy} for providing certain evidence in the direction of Nagata's conjecture (see also \cite{DumHarKurRoeSze}).
+This constant has been found useful to treat other important problems.
+Indeed, $\nu_E$ is called \emph{minimal} when $\hat{\mu}_L(\nu_E)=\sqrt{1/\text{vol}(\nu_E)}$ and a conjecture strongly involving the above concept and formulated in \cite{GalMonMoy} proves certain evidence in the direction of Nagata's conjecture (see also \cite{DumHarKurRoeSze}).
 Non-positive at infinity valuations of $\mathbb{P}^2$ constitute an interesting class of divisorial valuations $\nu_E$.
 Recently, valuations in this last class have been studied and used in several contexts \cite{CamPilReg,FavJon3,Mond}.
-Among their important properties one can mention that they define the surfaces given by divisorial valuations of $\mathbb{P}^2$ whose cone of curves is regular \cite{GalMon}, $\hat{\mu}_L(\nu_E)$ can be explicitly computed \cite{GalMonMoy} and the Newton-Okounkov body with respect to any valuation $\nu_{E_\bullet}$ as above, where $\nu_E$ is a non-positive at infinity divisorial valuation, can also be explicitly computed \cite{GalMonMoyNic2}.
+Among their important properties one can mention that they determine those surfaces given by divisorial valuations of $\mathbb{P}^2$ whose cone of curves is finitely generated and its extremal rays are as few as possible \cite{GalMon}; $\hat{\mu}_L(\nu_E)$ can be explicitly obtained \cite{GalMonMoy}; and the vertices of the Newton-Okounkov body with respect to any valuation $\nu_{E_\bullet}$ as above, where $\nu_E$ is a non-positive at infinity divisorial valuation, can also be explicitly computed \cite{GalMonMoyNic2}.